pombreda/lepl/doc-src/intro-2.rst

 between (in fact, by default, spaces are skipped, so we don't need to actually say that below).

-For more detailed information in tokens, see :ref:`lexer` in the manual (and particularly, :ref:`lexer_process`).
+For more detailed information on tokens, see :ref:`lexer` in the manual (and particularly, :ref:`lexer_process`).